voidn/Nya/README.md

 </p>

 ## Commands
 1. [color (args)]: Resolves user's main role (The one that defines their color), and sets it to a user supplied value.
+	- This requires [manage roles] and the bot to be elevated above those It's changing.
 2. [awwnime]: Returns random picture from the front page of Awwnime and related reddit boards.
 3. [radio]: Attempts to retrieve title information from the current audio stream.
 4. [mm]: Magic message test iterator.
 Still used for testing.